 FOB Destination Example #1

-Bloemen Alle is a Russian businessman engaged in export of carpets.
+Bloemen Alle is a Russian businessman engaged in the export of carpets.
 It received an order worth $5,000 from a Dubai based customer on 10 October 2013 and the supplier was asked to ship the carpets by 25 October 2012 under the FOB agreement.
 Bloemen Alle shipped the flowers on 21 October 2012.
 The shipment cost is $400.

 When should Bloemen Alle record the sale?
 When should the Dubai based customer record the sale and at what cost?

-Since the shipment is FOB shipping point, the delivery is made at the moment the carpets are shipped.
+Since the shipment is the FOB shipping point, the delivery is made at the moment the carpets are shipped.
 Bloemen Alle should record the sale of $5,000 on 21 October 2012.

 The Dubai based customer should record the purchase on 21 October 2012 too.
 It should record the inventory of $5,400 ($5,000 purchase price plus $400 shipment cost).
-It is because, under FOB shipping point, shipment cost is normally incurred by the buyer.
+It is because, under the FOB shipping point, the shipment cost is normally incurred by the buyer.

 FOB Destination Example #2